 Italians are warm and friendly, with hugs, kisses, and arms flying in all directions and constant invasion of your private space.
 If this irritates you, beware – Italians aren’t going to change anytime soon.
 Normally, when you meet for the first time a handshake will be enough.
 Say ciao (pronounced chow) when you arrive or leave and you can’t go wrong.

 One thing that stands out about Italy – and several other European countries – is the general courtesy with which people treat one another.
 Elders are respected, children help where they can, and – you may not embrace this as a good habit – men open doors for women.
-Women often concede opinions and desires if they are contrary to those voiced by accompanying males.
+Also, women often concede opinions and desires if they are contrary to those voiced by accompanying males… although this is changing.

 This is quite subtle and sometimes you won’t catch it but there is still an ingrained belief that men are somehow superior or more knowledgeable than women.